zincsearch/zincsearch-docs/docs/ZincOxide/Query Functions.md

 Query function is defined using [lua script](https://www.lua.org/) & act on specified input columns (fields) of stream being queried.

-While defining ingest time function, one has to :
+While defining query function, one has to :

 1. make sure toggle 'Is Ingest Time Function?' is turned ** Off **
 1. specify function name